-The Eight Keys
+The Eight Keys to Great Dental Seating

 The following is a reprint of an article that was featured in “Dentistry Today” September 2005 issue- entitled, “The Eight Keys to Selecting Great Seating for Long-Term Health” by Dr. David J. Ahearn.